Esportzvio/Frietor-governance-and-tokenomics/governance/README.md

 ### Upgrade Classification

-Smart contract upgrades are classified into two types: Regular and Emergency.
-The governance process involves breaking down upgrades into mutually-exclusive and collectively-exhaustive components.
+Smart contract upgrades are classified into Regular and Emergency, reflecting Polygon's approach to systematically managing upgrades for efficiency and security.

 ### Timelocks & Security

-Timelocks play a pivotal role in the network's security.
-Regular upgrades follow a scheduled process, while emergency upgrades address critical vulnerabilities.
-A supermajority consensus from the Frietor Ecosystem Council is required for emergency upgrades.
+Timelocks play a critical role in enhancing network security, aligning with the practices employed by Polygon.
+Regular and Emergency upgrades undergo a meticulous process, ensuring community safety.

 ### Ecosystem Council

-The Frietor Ecosystem Council consists of 12 members representing diverse parts of the ecosystem.
-The council executes regular and emergency upgrades, ensuring transparency through Autopsy or Transparency Reports.
-Community modification of council membership is facilitated.
+The Frietor Ecosystem Council, mirroring Polygon's governance structure, comprises 12 members from diverse ecosystem segments.
+Their responsibility includes executing upgrades transparently and allowing community modification of council membership.

 ### Voting Power

-To align incentives and introduce conviction-based governance, a vote escrow system is under exploration.
-Users can lock tokens for varying periods, with longer lock-ups resulting in higher voting power.
+A dynamic voting power system, under exploration, aligns with Polygon's commitment to fair and representative governance.
+This system incentivizes long-term commitment and active participation.

 ### Voting Process

-Community voting occurs during upgrade timelocks.
-If there is no majority opposition, the upgrade is automatically executed after the timelock ends.
-If the quorum is met for majority opposition, the upgrade is canceled.
+Community-driven voting during upgrade timelocks ensures democratic decision-making.
+This process, inspired by Polygon's governance, promotes inclusivity and consensus building.

 ---